 Upon first seeing the first Welwitschia arrive at Kew in 1863 the Regius Keeper exclaimed:

-The plant looks like something from a lunar landscape, though this is hardly surprising, considering it comes from the Namib desert, one of the hottest and driest places on earth.
+The plant looks like something from a lunar landscape, though this is hardly surprising, considering it comes from the Namib desert, one of the hottest and driest places on earth, and an area full of lesser-known natural wonders.

 In ideal conditions who knows how long they would get, but in the savage desert winds of the Namib, they are constantly worn down and as they grow longer and broader, they are shredded.